Skip navigation

 How to Submit

-Manuscripts can be submitted through our submission form.
+Manuscripts should be submitted through our submission form.

 For detailed guidelines on word length, style guide, and submission requirements, please visit our website under Submission.
 Please ensure adherence to the given template to avoid any delays in reviewing or rejection of the manuscript.